tari-labs/tari-university/cryptography/fraud-proofs-1/MainReport.md

 ### Compact fraud proofs
 The concept of compact fraud proofs is to be able to efficiently prove different types of fraud to SPV clients[24].
 As already noted in the [introduction to fraud proofs](https://github.com/tari-labs/tari-university/blob/fraudproofs/cryptography/fraud-proofs-1/MainReport.md#what-are-fraud-proofs), invalid blocks need not necesarily be due to malicious intent.
-However, in order to implement the suggested compact fraud proofs, the Bitcoin blockchain would have to be amended to makes all proposed fraud proofs possible as well as adding a mechanism to enable a market of fraud protection providers and consumers[24].
+However, in order to implement the suggested compact fraud proofs, the Bitcoin blockchain would have to be amended to make all proposed fraud proofs possible as well as adding a mechanism to enable a market of fraud protection providers and consumers[24].

+### payment channels
+Bitcoin is made to be reselient to denial of service (Dos) attacks, however, the same cannot be said for SPV clients.
+This could be an issue if malicious alerting nodes spam with false fraud proofs.
+A proposed solution to this is payment channels[6] due to them:
+1) operating at near instant speeds thus allowing quick alerting of fraud proofs
+2) facilitate micro-transactions
+3) Are robust to temporary mining failures (as they use long “custodial periods”)

+In this way, the use of payment channels can help with incentivising full nodes to issue fraud proofs.

 ## Conclusions, Observations, Recommendations

+Fraud proofs seem to be complex[6] and hard to implement, but appear to be necessary for scalabity of blockchains and the security and privacy for SPV clients, since not everyone can nor should want to run a full node to participate in the network.

+Based on [3 different fraud proof proposals](https://github.com/tari-labs/tari-university/blob/fraudproofs/cryptography/fraud-proofs-1/MainReport.md#suggested-fraud-proof-improvements) that suggest some sort of incentive for nodes that issue alert/fraud proofs, it seems likely that some sort of fraud proof providers and consumers market place will emerge.

 ## References